 最後我完成了 Adelita 公仔的 LED刺繡披肩和公仔設計，也在另外一個擁有木工技術的村落 Zegache 中，和村民的協助下一起完成了我另外一件面具裝置，結束了我在墨西哥的駐村，也啟發了我和台灣原住民合作織品創作的想法。

-Funded by the NCAF, I was scheduled to come to Oaxaca in 2013 for an art residency program, but an unanticipated invitation delayed my ticket by four months and I joined a local community program.
-Bandui Lab, a local independent art studio founded by Clarrisa Zarate and Leo Balinos, invited me to participate in their ongoing project to collect soon-to-be-lost local folklore through workshops and oral fieldwork in three Oaxacan villages - Analco, Zegache, and Capulalpam - and transform the collected stories into sellable figurines by coaching the villagers in the use of the village's existing infrastructure.
+I was doing an art residency program in Oaxaca, Mexico in 2013, but deu to an unanticipated invitation, I delayed my ticket to Taiwan for four months to join a local social design project.
+Bandui Lab, a local independent art studio founded by Clarrisa Zarate and Leo Balinos, they invited me to participate in their on-going project to collect soon-to-be-lost local folklore through workshops and oral fieldwork in three Aztec villages - Analco, Zegache, and Capulalpam - and transform the collected stories into sellable action figurines by coaching the villagers in the use of the village's existing infrastructure.
 The villagers are then coached to use the village's existing infrastructure to produce them, and eventually they work together to open retail stores and organize exhibitions in the city center.
 The economic conditions are often very difficult in these villages, so this program is also expected to help them establish a second career.
+My job was simple, oberseve, some poster making and teaching the villagers to make poncho mixed with embroidered circuits.

 It seems to me that Bandui Lab is attempting to create a completely independent, art-based, comprehensive production system, from the top end of the product concept to the bottom end of the physical sale.
 What I admire even more is that Bandui is a family of five, the oldest child is only 8 years old, and with a travel time of about five hours from downtown Oaxaca to each of these villages, they have to help the villages with the division of labor, the distribution of machinery and equipment, the training of villagers in the local nature, the exhibition planning, the establishment of a physical store, the shifting of shopkeepers, and other planning.